Bryan-cheru/Hyperliquid/NABIL_SYSTEM_GUIDE.md

 5. **Orders not working?** → Try with a smaller amount first

 ### Your App Status
-✅ **Fully Operational** - Price data fixed and all features working
+✅ **Fully Operational** - All technical issues resolved, real data integration complete

-**Last Updated**: Fixed live price updates - your app now shows real-time cryptocurrency prices
+**Last Updated**: Fixed JSX syntax errors and implemented real account data fetching - your app now shows live cryptocurrency prices AND real balance/PnL/leverage from your HyperLiquid accounts

-**Ready to Use**: Your professional trading app is ready for live trading!
+**Ready to Use**: Your professional trading app is ready for live trading with accurate account information!